klauer/epics-sumo-mirror/doc/migration-examples.rst

 <http://www.json.org>`_ data contains not just your support module but also all
 dependent modules.

-You may direct the youtput to a file and use :ref:`sumo edit <reference-sumo-db-edit>` to add this to the :ref:`dependency database <reference-sumo-db-The-dependency-database>`.
+You may direct the output to a file and use
+:ref:`sumo edit <reference-sumo-db-edit>` to add this to the :ref:`dependency database <reference-sumo-db-The-dependency-database>`.